-- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees - Regular reviews by the Board of Trustees of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - Setting targets to measure financial and other performance - Clearly defined purchasing (assets purchase or capital investment) guidelines - · Delegation of authority and segregation of duties - Identification and management of risks
+- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees - Regular reviews by the Board of Trustees of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - Setting targets to measure financial and other performance - Clearly defined purchasing (assets purchase or capital investment) guidelines - Delegation of authority and segregation of duties - Identification and management of risks

-The Board of Trustees has considered the need for a specific internal audit function and have decided to appoint an internal auditor, Kreston Reeves to perform testing.
+The Board of Trustees has considered the need for a specific internal audit function and have decided not to appoint an internal auditor.
+However, the Trustees have appointed Kreston Reeves LLP, an independent auditor, to perform additional checks.